richardhuangz/richardhuangz.github.io/_pages/about.md

   - /about.html
 ---

 I'm a PhD student in the computer science department at Brown University.
 Before that, I graduated from Princeton University, where I was advised by Matt Weinberg and Mark Braverman.
-My research interests are generally in theoretical computer science.
+My research interests are generally in theoretical computer science, and I'm currently working in approximation and graph algorithms.